Subject: Women in War

 This politics of the knowledge of difference, on the other hand, is made of the common grounds between us, of what is similar between the different, of what is similar that we have in our stories, histories, in our feelings, and there always are common points.

-The politics of knowledge of difference means that we should give value to the right to be equal on one side and to emotions of Others on the other side.
-This also applies to us in the same way we apply it to others: we are giving to ourselves the right to be equal whatever is the context, the one of pain or the one of no pain in our history.
-We are giving ourselves the spaces to hear ourselves as much as to hear the others, as much as to be heard.
-Remembering the fact of common
+we are giving to ourselves the right to be equal whatever is the context, the one of pain or the one of no pain in our history.
+We are giving ourselves the spaces to hear ourselves as much as to hear the

 grounds.